PMK-Probing-Solutions-Germany/pmk-probes/docs/source/quickstart.rst

    from pmk_probes.probes import BumbleBee2kV
    from pmk_probes.power_supplies import PS03, Channel

-   # Create a power supply object
-   ps = PS03('COM3')  # replace 'COM3' with the actual serial port of the power supply
+   ps = PS03('COM3')  # replace 'COM3' with the actual serial port of the power supply bumblebee1 = BumbleBee2kV(ps, Channel.CH1)  # BumbleBee2kV probe at channel 1 of the power supply
-   # Create a probe object
-   bumblebee1 = BumbleBee2kV(ps, Channel.CH1)  # BumbleBee2kV probe at channel 1 of the power supply
    bumblebee1.attenuation = 500  # set the attenuation to 500
    print(bumblebee1.attenuation)  # should print 500